kmonticolo/OpenBSD-owncloud-puppet/README.md

 ```
 sudo puppet apply site.pp
 ```
-After installation restart server and go to `https://IP/index.html/index.php` and accept self-signed certificate to do final installation.
+After installation go to `https://IP/index.html/index.php` and accept self-signed certificate to do final installation.
+Default user, database name will be owncloud.

 For snapshot users:
 ```